fusioncharts/dev_centre_docs/chart-guide/real-time-charts/data-format.md

 ```

-The link has to be specified in the [FusionCharts link format]{% linkTo tutorials/advanced-charting/drill-down/linkedcharts.md %}.
+The link has to be specified in the [FusionCharts link format](/advanced-charting/drill-down/linkedcharts).
 The link in the above data has been URL Encoded because it contains special characters like &, %, etc.

 ### The toolText Attribute